Omarov3000/ali/public/articles/lean_language_learning/text.md

 While working with tracks, courses, and ideas, the platform collects statistics for teachers.
 Machine learning models use this data to make recommendations for content improvement.
 For example, it can identify areas where many students struggle, suggesting additional explanations.
 It can also compare student performance and predict outcomes like exam grades.

 Students can use these statistics to focus on mistakes and problem areas.
-Those who prefer to avoid interval repetition can request the system to generate tests for short-term preparation before exams.
+Those who prefer to avoid spaced repetition can request the system to generate tests for short-term preparation before exams.

 The aforementioned activities are described briefly, as each deserves a comprehensive analysis.
-The description of free-response questions, fill-in-the-blank cards, reflection, peer review, and other feedback methods is also omitted.
+The platform also includes these features: open-ended questions, fill-in-the-blank cards, reflection, peer review, which I won't describe here.

 When teachers write essays, they can ask the AI to generate questions related to the essay.
 This simplifies lesson preparation, particularly when creating questions to test students' understanding of a rule in various contexts.
 Students can also ask the AI to clarify any unclear points in the lesson.